behdad88/SVM_house_classification/README.md

 ## 2 Questions

-Write a report answering the following questions.
-It is encouraged to read all the questions before starting.
-Some later questions might influence how you would solve the earlier ones.
-Submit a zip file containing the following files:

-• The file containing the list of identifiers (see question 4).

-• All code written to solve the given tasks, do not include the given data files.

-• Your report, a pdf with explicit anwers to all 5 questions.
-Pay attention to the description of your experimental setup.

 **Question 1:** You can see the prediction column has far less True values than the highValue column.
 Why do you think the existing company took on so few contracts?